About Ukraine Adoption

 Once your agency contract is in place, it is time to start assembling your dossier.
 This will include a home study, which will assess your readiness for international adoption from Ukraine and help prepare you for adoptive parenthood, filing with USCIS for international adoption approval, and gathering your necessary dossier documents.
 All dossier documents must go through the appropriate notarization, certification and authentication processes before being sent to Ukraine.We offer a complete Dossier Preparation Service to ease your international adoption process and give you peace of mind.

 To ensure that prospective adoptive parents are prepared for their international adoption journey, our agency requires that parents complete 10 hours of adoption training as mandated by the Hague Convention.
 To satisfy these hours, we have developed an online parent training program that we are proud to include in CAN’s service plan.
-For an overview of the program, please click here.
+For an overview of the training program, please click here.
 Please contact us for more information regarding adoption from Ukraine.

 3. Identifying a Child